maidsafe/safe-app-csharp/README.md

 [Platform invoke](https://www.mono-project.com/docs/advanced/pinvoke/) is a service that enables managed code to call unmanaged functions that are implemented in dynamic link libraries or native libraries.
 It locates and invokes an exported function and marshals its arguments (integers, strings, arrays, structures, and so on) across the interoperation boundary as needed.
 Check links in [useful resources](#Useful-resources) section to know more about how P/Invoke works in different .NET environments and platforms.

-### Interfacing with Safe Client Libs
+### Interfacing with Safe Network Client

 The package uses native code written in Rust and compiled into platform specific code.
-Learn more about the safe_client_libs in [the Safe client libraries wiki](https://github.com/maidsafe/safe_client_libs/wiki).
+Learn more about the sn_client in [the Safe Network client libraries wiki](https://github.com/maidsafe/sn_client/wiki).

 Instructions to update the bindings can be found in the [Update Bindings file](./UpdateBindings.md).